What's behind Venezuela's crippling crisis, and why it matters to the U.S.

 What's the U.S. stance on Venezuela?

-A group of Republican and Democratic senators also introduced a bill this week that would provide $10 million in humanitarian aid to the country, require the State Department to coordinate a regional effort to ease the crisis, and ask American intelligence to report on the involvement of government officials in corruption and the drug trade.
+A group of Republican and Democratic senators also introduced a bill in early May that would provide $10 million in humanitarian aid to the country, require the State Department to coordinate a regional effort to ease the crisis, and ask American intelligence to report on the involvement of government officials in corruption and the drug trade.

-"It may be tempting to note that the administration has more important domestic and foreign priorities, but if Venezuela collapses, it will become a major priority," said Arnavat.
+"It may be tempting to note that the administration has more important domestic and foreign priorities, but if Venezuela collapses, it will become a major priority," Arnavat said.
 "And the ability of the U.S., as the world's and region's leader, to manage the crisis will establish a precedent and be part of President Trump's legacy."

 How bad can it get?

-"So long as the economic crisis and human suffering remains unabated, and no political solution is reached, things can only get worse," said Arnavat.
+"So long as the economic crisis and human suffering remains unabated, and no political solution is reached, things can only get worse," according to Arnavat.

 Dr. Jennifer McCoy, a professor at Georgia State University who specializes in Latin American politics, also said the situation could get "much worse" and warned that "things could spiral very quickly if people don't see significant electoral change."